Auditorium Building Dining Room

 [Auditorium Building Dining Room (1890) Adler & Sullivan, architects /Image & Artwork: designslinger]

-The opening of the Auditorium Building on Chicago's Michigan Avenue in 1889 was a big deal.
+The opening of the Auditorium Building on Chicago's Michigan Avenue in was a big deal.
 It was the largest building of its kind in the country and the national press had spent the past three years covering the structure's progress every step of the way.
 The city's newspapers went berserk.
-When the theater portion of the multi-purpose building opened in December the reviews were glowing.
+When the theater portion of the multi-purpose building opened in December 1889 the reviews were as glowing as Sullivan's interior.
 When Mr. and Mrs. P.E.
 Studebaker hosted the first reception in the massive structure's 10th floor hotel dining room, the clusters of sparkling gemstones decoratively draped on expensively attired women found stiff competition in the room's glistening gold leaf and stained glass.

 [Auditorium Building Dining Room, 430 S. Michigan Avenue, Chicago /Image & Artwork: designslinger]